vivekv009/FX_Rates/README.md

 ## Usage

-Create an instance of ExchangeRate class by (Make sure you have network connection for latest rates):
+Create an instance of ExchangeRate class (Make sure you have network connection for latest rates) by:
 ```ruby
     $ require 'FX_Rates'
     $ rates = FXRates::ExchangeRate.new